 Ph.D., University of Iowa, 2004

-Dr. Wu anticipates admitting a new student in Fall, 2013.
+Dr. Wu does not anticipate admitting a new student in Fall, 2014.

 Affiliated Research Faculty do not serve as primary research advisors but can serve as a co-chair or committee member on theses and dissertations.

 Director, Center for the Study of Family Violence and Sexual Assault